oschwengers/bakta/README.md

 - ncRNA: 750
 - ncRNA regions: 107

+To pinpoint annotations and provide reproducible analysis, the database releases are SemVer versioned (leaving out the patch level), *i.e.* `<major>.<minor>`.
+The db schema is represented by the `<major>` digit and automatically checked at runtime by Bakta in order to ensure compatibility.
+Content updates are tracked by the `<minor>` digit.

-Database (23 Gb zipped, 43 Gb unzipped) hosted at Zenodo:
+All database releases (latest 1.0, 23 Gb zipped, 43 Gb unzipped) are hosted at Zenodo:
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4247253.svg)](https://doi.org/10.5281/zenodo.4247253)

 ## Usage